LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 The heroes are displayed on the map with bright white color (red if they are about to fall down) and symbols `@` and `1` through `9` (never `0`).
-The currently chosen party leader is yellow-highlighted on the map and his attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.
+The currently chosen party pointman is yellow-highlighted on the map and his attributes are displayed at the bottom-most status line which, in its most complex form, looks as follows.

-    *@12   2m/s Calm: 20/60 HP: 33/50 Leader: Haskell Alvin   6d1+5% 4d1
+    *@12   2m/s Calm: 20/60 HP: 33/50 Pointman: Haskell Alvin   6d1+5% 4d1

-The line starts with the list of party members, with the current leader highlighted in yellow.
-Most commands involve only the leader, including movement with keyboard's keypad or `LMB` (left mouse button).
+The line starts with the list of party members, with the current pointman highlighted in yellow.
+Most commands involve only the pointman, including movement with keyboard's keypad or `LMB` (left mouse button).
 If more heroes are selected (highlighted in blue), they run together whenever `:` or `S-LMB` (while holding Shift) over map area is pressed.
 Any sleeping hero is highlighted in green and can be woken up by yelling with `%`, which also taunts or stresses nearby enemies.

-Next on the bottom-most status line is the leader's current and maximum Calm (morale, composure, focus, attentiveness), then his current and maximum HP (hit points, health).
-The colon after "Calm" turning into a dot signifies that the leader is in a position without ambient illumination, making a stealthy conduct easier.
-A brace sign instead of a colon after "HP" means the leader is braced for combat (see section [Basic Commands](#basic-commands)).
+Next on the bottom-most status line is the pointman's current and maximum Calm (morale, composure, focus, attentiveness), then his current and maximum HP (hit points, health).
+The colon after "Calm" turning into a dot signifies that the pointman is in a position without ambient illumination, making a stealthy conduct easier.
+A brace sign instead of a colon after "HP" means the pointman is braced for combat (see section [Basic Commands](#basic-commands)).

-In the second half of the bottom-most status line, the leader's name is shown.
-Then come damage dice of the leader's melee weapons and leader's appendages, ordered by their power.
-The dice of the first recharged weapon, the one that would be used in this moment, is adorned with percentage damage bonus collected from the whole equipment of the leader.
+In the second half of the bottom-most status line, the pointman's name is shown.
+Then come damage dice of the pointman's melee weapons and pointman's appendages, ordered by their power.
+The dice of the first recharged weapon, the one that would be used in this moment, is adorned with percentage damage bonus collected from the whole equipment of the pointman.
 If the dice are displayed with upper-case `D` instead of lower-case `d`, the weapon has additional effects apart of the usual kinetic damage.
 The nature of the effects can be appraised via the `E`quipment screen.